charlotte-zee/qc-ultra-kiwi/README.md

 The **KIWI Loader** focuses on **accessibility and convenience**, keeping all essential QC Ultra functionality in one place.
 It’s built for users who want a **clean, beginner-friendly interface** without losing **advanced control options**.

-While it features a light, anime-inspired look, the design prioritizes **practicality and smooth performance**.
+While it features a light, anime inspired look, the design prioritizes **practicality and smooth performance**.

 ---

 ## ⚙️ Core Features

-- ✅ **Requires Original QC Ultra** – KIWI acts as an add-on loader; you must already have the official QC Ultra installed.
+- ✅ **Requires Original QC Ultra** – KIWI acts as an add-on loader; you must already have the official QC Ultra EXE.
 - 🔑 **Key System Support** – Secure login with key authentication and quick recovery options.
 - ⚙️ **One-Click Setup** – Automatically configure QC Ultra and prepare script directories.
 - 📂 **Script Loader** – Load and manage QC scripts easily without navigating folders.